 However, motorcyclists who sustained broken bones in an accident caused by another person or entity's negligence may be entitled to compensation.
 Potential damages may include:

 In addition to coverage of current medical bills, a fair settlement or financial award should also include considerations for future treatment related to the injury, such as ongoing physical therapy or rehabilitation.

 In cases where a defendant's conduct is deemed particularly wanton and egregious, a victim may also be eligible for punitive damages, which is intended to punish the defendant and deter similar conduct from others.
 A skilled attorney can help you determine if punitive damages might apply in your case.

 Consult an Experienced Georgia Attorney About Your Motorcycle Crash Case

 Broken bones can keep you out of work and off your feet while unexpected medical bills fill the mailbox.
-If you sustained broken bones in a Georgia motorcycle accident, the seasoned attorneys with Van Sant Law can help you fight for compensation.
+If you sustained broken bones in a Georgia motorcycle accident, the seasoned attorneys with can help you fight for compensation.
 Contact us today to request a free initial consultation.
 Don't wait—the time to file a lawsuit is limited.